gamepro110/docker-test/readme.md

 ## todo

-- [ ] work out documentation
+- [/] work out documentation
-- [ ] make a network drawing of the docker container
+- [x] make a network drawing of the docker container

 ## commands used